Ty Dillon: Craftsman Truck Series

+On December 29, 2023, Rackley W.A.R. announced that Dillon would drive the No. 25 truck full-time in 2024, his first full truck season since 2013.
+Dillon stepped out of the seat prior to the Kansas race in favor of Dawson Sutton, with Dillon assuming role as his coach and mentor.

 Xfinity Series

 In early June 2012, Dillon made his debut in the Nationwide Series in the 5-hour Energy 200 at Dover International Speedway.
-In July he finished third in the first Nationwide Series race held at Indianapolis Motor Speedway.
+In July, he finished third in the first Nationwide Series race held at Indianapolis Motor Speedway.
 In August 2013, it was announced that Dillon would be moving full-time to the Nationwide Series for 2014, where he would drive the No. 3 Chevrolet for RCR, replacing brother Austin.

 Dillon won his first career Nationwide Series pole at Las Vegas.
-He won a second pole which came at Kentucky.
+He won a second pole in Kentucky.
 His third career pole came at Kansas.

 On July 26, 2014, at Indianapolis Motor Speedway, Dillon got by Kyle Busch on the final restart and held off Busch to win the race.
-Dillon finished second to Chase Elliott in the 2014 NNS Rookie of the Year standings.
+Dillon finished 2nd to Chase Elliott in the 2014 NNS Rookie of the Year standings.

-In 2015, Dillon began with a third-place finish at the season opener at Daytona.
+In 2015, Dillon began with a 3rd-place finish at the season opener at Daytona.
 On August 8, 2015, at Watkins Glen, Dillon was involved in a huge fight with Regan Smith when Dillon dumped Smith in turn one and caused Smith to finish in the 20th position.
-Despite going winless, Ty Dillon finished a career-best 3rd place in the final point standings for 2015 with a career-high in top-10s (25) and top-5s (12).
+Despite having no wins, Ty Dillon finished a career-best 3rd-place in the final point standings for 2015 with a career-high in top-tens (25) and top-fives (twelve).

 In 2016 at the season-opening race at Daytona, Dillon scored his fourth career Xfinity Series pole and his first since the 2014 season.
 Dillon brought home a $100,000 bonus by winning the Dash 4 Cash at Richmond finishing second, after the three other Dash 4 Cash drivers all crashed out of the race in the same wreck, late in the going.
 He finished 2nd to Dale Earnhardt Jr. in the race.
-Coming back to Daytona, Dillon drove a very special Bass Pro Shops/NRA Museum paint scheme for the July 4th weekend, in which he finished 14th place.
+Coming back to Daytona, Dillon drove a very special Bass Pro Shops/NRA Museum paint scheme for the July 4th weekend, in which he finished 14th.